Medicinal Chemistry BSc (Hons) or MChem – 2019 entry

-Over the last decade, our employment figures have been amongst the best in the UK, with impressive salaries being paid.
-We place 70–80 per cent of our graduates into graduate-level jobs, compared with the national average of 66 per cent.
+Over the last decade, our employment figures have been amongst the best in the UK, with our graduates securing impressive salaries.
+We place 70-80 per cent of our graduates into graduate-level jobs, compared with the national average of 66 per cent.

-While many of you will enter the chemical industry, as positions often follow naturally from successful Professional Training placements, others will continue studying (MSc or PhD).
+While many of you will enter the chemical industry, as positions often follow naturally from successful Professional Training placements, others will continue to study, opting to undertake an MSc or PhD, or enter teacher training.

 Our graduates are very successful, not only in the industrial sector but also in finance, government and education.

 Recent graduates have entered employment in roles such as:

 - Scientist, Defence Science and Technology Laboratory